 Bringing HOPE to those who are important to you through H.O.P.E.: Honoring Our Peers Everyday!

-Honoring Our Peers Every Day, or H.O.P.E. teaches everyone who is part of your village, family, sports teams, troops, schools, dance teams, church groups, friends and your support system, what this cancer journey is all about for you and your family.
+Honoring Our Peers Every Day, or H.O.P.E. teaches everyone who is part of your village, family, sports teams, troops, schools, dance teams, church groups, or group of friends, what this cancer journey is all about for you and your family.
 At no point are details about your child’s specific cancer or treatment discussed.

 H.O.P.E. gives a glimpse into the general realities of this cancer journey that you did not ask to be a part of, but nonetheless find yourself in the midst of as you search for your new normal.

-Centered around 2 short videos, “What is Cancer?” and “Cancer is the Worst”, H.O.P.E. offers three components – education, compassion and action – that together build understanding and lifelong skills of respect and acceptance for all people in school and the community.
+Centered around two short videos, “What is Cancer?” and “Cancer is the Worst,” H.O.P.E. offers three components – education, compassion, and action – that together build understanding and lifelong skills of respect and acceptance for all people in school and the community.

-Developed in 2016 and tied to the Common Core, Science, and Counseling standards, the program answers many questions about childhood cancer and breaks down barriers so that you and your “village” can talk openly with each other.
+Developed in 2016 and tied to the Common Core, Science, and Counseling standards, the program answers many questions about childhood cancer and breaks down barriers so that you and your friends and family can talk openly with each other.

-H.O.P.E. educates youth about childhood cancer while empowering them to make a difference for childhood cancer survivors and all classmates.
+H.O.P.E. educates youth and adults about childhood cancer while empowering them to make a difference for childhood cancer survivors and all classmates.

 The H.O.P.E. team also offers strategies for how youth can become a H.O.P.E. ambassador at their school and in their community through actions that support individuals battling childhood cancer.
 In addition, there is an important connection between H.O.P.E. and STEM education by inviting students to apply their knowledge of science in a real-world environment.

 Resource boxes with pre and post activities are available to participants upon request.
 The Ways to H.O.P.E. poster is available to display in the best location.